10am Congregation News and Events

 Remember it is important that you look after your physical and mental wellbeing and to look out for each other.

-The office is open for visitors Tuesdays to Friday 10am to 3pm.
+The office is open on Tuesdays to Fridays 10am to 3pm.

 Ese and Sarah would be very happy to see you.